-Commission-based products are those for which we and our advisors receive an upfront commission and, for certain products, a trailing commission, or a mark-up or mark-down.
+Commission-based products include those for which we and our advisors receive an upfront commission and, for certain products, a trailing commission.
 Our brokerage offerings include variable and fixed annuities, mutual funds, equities, fixed income, alternative investments, retirement and 529 education savings plans and insurance.
 We regularly review the structure and fees of our commission-based products in the context of retail investor preferences and the changing regulatory environment, as well as the competitive landscape.
-As of December 31, 2020, the total brokerage assets in commission-based products were \$441.9 billion.
+As of December 31, 2021, the total brokerage assets in commission-based products were \$563.2 billion.

-Fee-Based Advisory Platforms and Support
+Fee-Based Platforms and Support

-LPL Financial has various fee-based advisory platforms that provide centrally managed or customized solutions from which advisors can choose to meet the investment needs of their clients, including wrap-fee programs, mutual fund asset allocation programs, an advisor-enhanced digital advice program, advisory programs offered by third-party investment advisor firms, financial planning services and retirement plan consulting services.
+LPL Financial has various fee-based platforms that provide centrally managed or customized solutions from which advisors can choose to meet the investment needs of their clients, including wrap-fee programs, mutual fund asset allocation programs, an advisor-enhanced digital advice program, advisory programs offered by third-party investment advisor firms, financial planning services and retirement plan consulting services.
 The fee structure of our platforms enables our advisors to provide their clients with higher levels of service, while establishing a recurring revenue stream for the advisor and for us.
 Our fee-based platforms provide access to mutual funds, exchange-traded funds, stocks, bonds, certain option strategies, unit investment trusts and institutional money managers and no-load multi-manager variable annuities.
-As of December 31, 2020, the total advisory assets under custody in these platforms, through both our corporate RIA platform and Hybrid RIAs, were \$461.2 billion.
+As of December 31, 2021, the total advisory assets under custody in these platforms, through both our corporate RIA platform and Hybrid platform, were \$643.2 billion.